Hugo Blog Deploy with Nginx

 $ hugo server

-If you follow through, prompts will pop out and lead you to http://localhost:1313/, where you can test the generated blog in local machine.
+If you follow through, prompts will pop out and lead you to http://localhost:1313/

 Include images in Markdown posts

-It’s worthy noting that the root directory when linking images is referred to HUGO_ROOT_DIR/static/:
+It’s worthy noting that the root directory when linking images is referred to HUGO_ROOT_DIR/static/

-• store all images in static/
+- store all images in

-• link by ![IMG_TEXT](/IMAGE_NAME.PNG)
+- link by

-Furthermore, for any directories under /static: /static/DIR, refer to them as ![IMG_TEXT](/DIR/IMAGE_NAME.PNG)
+Furthermore, for any directories under /static

 Synchronize and Publicize

-To store your SSH ID in the server side, and avoid inputting password every time: use ssh-copy-id tool.
+To store your SSH ID in the server side, and avoid inputting password every time: use ssh-copy-id

 $ ssh-copy-id -i ~/.ssh/MYKEY root@SERVER_IP